Textmylink/blog-textmylink/posts/how-to-ask-for-addresses-politely-without-sounding-like-a-robot.md

 A few short messages now will save you hours later — and maybe even your sanity.

 If you’re knee-deep in guest lists right now, you’re doing great.
 A few texts really can make the whole thing feel easier.

+If you're in the middle of planning and need a timeline take a look at our post on [when to collect wedding addresses](https://blog.textmylink.com/posts/when-to-collect-wedding-addresses-and-everything-else-that-sneaks-up-on-you/).